software-mansion-labs/react-native-rag/packages/op-sqlite/README.md

 ## Usage

-To use `OPSQLiteVectorStore`, you need to instantiate it with an `EmbeddingsInterface` implementation.
+To use `OPSQLiteVectorStore`, you need to instantiate it with an `Embeddings` implementation.
 Here's how you can use it with the `useRAG` hook from `react-native-rag`:

 ```typescript
 import { useRAG } from 'react-native-rag';